-After sifting through countless organizations' annual reports, landing on Mailchimp's 2020 Report was a jarring experience, to say the least.
-I felt my brain yanked out of the drabness and monotony of corporate data reporting and thrown into a psychedelic Blue's Clues-like world of color and interactivity.
-Needless to say, their annual report design is superb.
+After sifting through countless organizations' annual reports, landing on Asana's 2023 Anatomy of Work report was a jarring experience, to say the least.
+I felt my brain yanked out of the drabness and monotony of corporate data reporting and thrown into a sleek, elegant, serif-filled experience that pulled the eye effortlessly down the page.

 The following organizations have proven that annual reports aren't just a bunch of numbers to nod and smile at.